juanborgesv/100-Days-Of-Android-Development/log.md

 ## Day 20: August 1, 2018
 **Today's Progress:** The tour guide app that I am going to make is going to be about Merida, Venezuela.
 I worked on the design today (on paper) and it is almost done.

-**Thoughts:** I forgot how hard is to create a project, or maybe for me, because I always try to create something very complete that includes every detail that I've learned so far and maybe something new.
-I always try to compare great similar apps on the play store to my project and it is something that a lot of times makes me redesign the whole idea and try it to be the best possible than every other student's project.
+**Thoughts:** I forgot how hard it is to create a project, or maybe for me, because I always try to create something very complete that includes every detail that I've learned so far and maybe something new.
+I always try to compare great similar apps on the play store and the other's project to my project and it is something that a lot of times makes me redesign the whole idea and try it to be the best.
 Maybe it is a bad habit for everything I do but sometimes it gets me great results.

+## Day 20: August 1, 2018
+**Today's Progress:** The app design is done.
+Today I was really busy but I got some time to advance in the SoloLearn Java course, I almmost finish it, it is left to learn about handling files (Read/Write files).

+**Thoughts:** I don't believe the SoloLearn certificates are actually important, either way their lessons are really useful and it is always good to have certificates no matter how valuable they are.